pinnaculum/galacteek/README.rst

 Use the *-d* command-line switch to enable debugging output.
 Using *--profile* gives you the ability to have separate application profiles (*main* is the default profile).
 Use *--help* for all options.

+If you've changed some settings and want to go back to the default configuration, use **--config-defaults**.

 You can run the IPFS daemon in *offline* mode, using **--offline**